nathanroberts55/CNUMBBMLProject/README.md

 I decided to combine my tools that I was using into a one tool that could be generally available to all players, coaches, and fans of the Captains Basketball Program.
 This tool will be dashboard that serves as the home for the individual tools that I was using that comprises of:

 - Front End: Steamlit App
-- Back End: PostgreSQL DB
+- Back End: Azure Storage
-- API: Fast API
 - "Data Pipeline": Stats Web Scraper

 And in my professional work we have been using [Docker](https://www.docker.com/) which I was only vaguely familiar with I thought that I would Dockerize these components to deploy later using [Azure Container Apps](https://azure.microsoft.com/en-us/products/container-apps/) to get more familiar with the entire process.